Bailey-Serres Group

 In our recent work defines transcriptional gene regulatory networks and post-transcriptional gene regulatory mechanisms across species and in response to abiotic and biotic stress.

-Reynoso, Kajala, Bajic, West, Pauluzzi et al. Science.
-This is the NSF PGR funded "Plasticity Project" team's deep genomic study comparing root tip gene regulatory networks responding to submergence responses in rice, medicago, tomato and a wild tomato.
+The NSF PGR-funded "Plasticity Project" team's deep genomic study comparing root tip gene regulatory networks responding to submergence responses in rice, medicago, tomato and a wild tomato.
 Resources on our Data page.

 In the news from UC Riverside and in Spanish, and Dutch.